Top things to do in the Philippines

 5. What to do before a swab test?

-Prior to your swab test, it is important to make sure your nostrils are clear to avoid having to repeat the test.
+Prior to your walk-in COVID test, it is important to make sure your nostrils are clear to avoid having to repeat the test.
 If you feel any excess mucus in your nostrils, please blow your nose using tissue paper before the test.

 However, if your nostrils are already clear, you will not need to do any special steps to prepare for the test.